October 12, 1492, Columbus landed in the New World and, according to his log,

 tossed overboard.
 Poor Chris just couldnt get a break; not only had

 he missed India by more than 10,000 miles, but if he had foreseen the promise

 of that modest handful of leaves, he might not have died in poverty 14 years

 Later Spanish adventurers observed the natives wrapping dried tobacco leaves in palm fronds.
 Then¡Dios mio! they set fire to the damn thing and drank the smoke from the other end!
-Rodrigo Jerez, the first Spaniard to bring this peculiar practice back to Europe, was imprisoned by the Inquisition for witchcraft when neighbors observed him with smoke billowing from his mouth and nostrils.
+The first Spaniard to bring this peculiar practice back to Europe, Rodrigo de Jerez, was imprisoned by the Inquisition for witchcraft when neighbors observed him with smoke billowing from his mouth and nostrils.

-Still, this new world luxury took the old world by storm and tobacco was soon being cultivated in plantations from Cuba to Maryland.
+Still, this new world vice took the old world by storm and in less than 100 years. tobacco was being cultivated in plantations from Cuba to Maryland.
 However, what was true then is still true todayfor a good cigar, you need good leaves, and the best tobacco leaf tends to come from Latin climes.
 For comparison purposes only we offer the following gross generalities.